 DIY is in your DNA, and you want to do your plumbing yourself and save a bit of money?
-Well, it’s not quite that straightforward and you could be opening yourself up to more issues than you bargained for.
+Well, it’s not quite that straightforward and you could open yourself up to more issues than you bargained for.

 It’s a legal matter